 What is regulatory compliance in banking?

-Regulatory compliance in banking deals with banks and the way in which they must adhere to all local laws and regulations wherever they operate.
+Regulatory compliance in banking deals with banks and how they must adhere to all local laws and regulations wherever they operate.
 Note that data protection regulations are not the entirety of the full scope of compliance in the financial services industry, though they are a key part.

 Furthermore, different countries have different regulations regarding the data of their citizens/the data non-governmental organizations process and store, which leads to various requirements for financial institutions, particularly those with an international presence.